-&lt;sup>12 The video is difficult to reconcile with public statements from the Biden Administration-not to mention representations made in this litigation-that the federal government is expelling single the government, TSA is even accepting immigration arrest warrants as identification sufficient to board a domestic flight.
+the government, TSA is even accepting immigration arrest warrants as identification sufficient to board a domestic flight.11

-23. Despite all this, in its recently filed motion to dismiss, the government argues that any harm to Florida from the challenged policies is "speculative."
-ECF 6-1 at 21.
+24. Despite all this, in its motions to dismiss, the government argued that any harm to Florida from the challenged policies is "speculative."
+ECF 6-1 at 21; ECF 23-1 at 21.
 That is a remarkable statement.
-Horida spends over \$100 million per year just on incarcerating unlawful aliens who commit crimes in the State.
+Florida spends over \$100 million per year just on incarcerating unlawful aliens who commit crimes in the State.
 And as further described below, Florida spends millions of dollars providing public services and benefits to unlawful immigrants.